 Retargeting, sometimes referred to as remarketing, can improve user engagement with your advertisement and optimize your marketing budget spend.
-Here’s how to use retargeting for your business.
+Here’s how to use retargeting to raise brand awareness with the perfect audience for your business.

 If you’ve ever seen the same advertisements repeatedly on your social media feeds after you’ve searched for a product, you’ve been the subject of retargeting.
-Retargeting is a way for brands to serve previously engaged users with advertisements that might be relevant to them, increasing the odds that a user will engage with the ad and reenter the conversion pipeline.
+Retargeting is a way for brands to serve previously engaged users, or visitors, with advertisements that might be relevant to them, increasing the odds that a user will engage with the ad and reenter the conversion pipeline.